XinyiXu-773/global-market-analysis/README.md

 ## Notes

-- The .pbix file is tracked using Git LFS due to file size
-- Dashboard screenshots and GIF previews are provided to demonstrate interactivity without requiring a download
 - This project was completed as part of an academic team assignment, with individual contributions focused on data preparation, segmentation analysis, and dashboard design
 - Business analytics: translating analytical results into strategic insights